fdavies93/minibudget/docs/diff.md

 When set to CSV output, the `width` option will be ignored.

+CSV output is columnar to make it easier to read for other parts of toolchains, or for making graphs in your preferred spreadsheet program.

 `--width`

 The width of the output report for text mode, in characters.
 Defaults to the